-This report provides information on the export certification requirements of the Government of Costa Rica.
-This report supplements FAS?Costa Rica's 2022 Food and Agricultural Import Regulations and Standards (FAIRS) Report.
+This report provides information and guidance on the export certification requirements for U.S. products entering Costa Rica.
+This report supplements the 2023 Food and Agricultural Import Regulations and Standards (FAIRS) Report prepared by the San Jose Office of Agricultural Affairs.

-This report was prepared by the [name of the OAA or ATO Post], for U.S. exporters of domestic food and agricultural products.
+This report was prepared by the San José Office of Agricultural Affairs for U.S. exporters of domestic food and agricultural products.
 While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.